Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Bug description** <br>
-Describe the bug in a way that we can easily understand your issue
+Describe the bug in a way that we can easily understand your issue.

 **How can we Reproduce this Problem?** <br>